MuffinKing-jpeg/js-slider/README.md

 ```

 I can't figure out how to make it working just with adding two files , so...
-Or both:

 ```html
 <script src="https://raw.githubusercontent.com/MuffinKing-jpeg/js-slider/master/muffin-slider/slider-all-controls.js" defer></script>
 ```

 Or you can install it localy by downloading folder `muffin-slider`.
 Now make parrent container for your slider with id `#slider`.

 ```html